 Biological research is in our national interest.
 It advances our understanding of the living world and provides solutions to important problems.
 Increasing our knowledge of how genes, cells, tissues, organisms, and ecosystems function is vitally important to efforts to improve the human condition.
-Food security, medicine and public health, national security, economic growth, and sound environmental management are all informed by the biological sciences.
+Food security, medicine and public health, national security, economic growth, and sound environmental management are all informed by biological sciences.
 Notably, biological research helps to sustain biodiversity and healthy ecosystems that underpin the livelihoods of communities.
-The knowledge gained from NSF-funded research also contributes to the development of new research tools and industries.
+The knowledge gained from NSF-funded biological research also contributes to the development of new research tools and industries.

 Biological research strengthens our economy.
 Research funding from NSF powers the expansion of the bioeconomy and has given rise to successful companies, such as Genentech, Ekso Bionics, and Ginkgo BioWorks, as well as new industries that provide more robust food crops or disease detection tools and techniques.
 The translation of biological knowledge into formal and informal education programs fosters the development of the scientifically and technically skilled workforce needed by employers.
 Data show that employers continue to seek workers with scientific and technical skills.
-Since 1960, science and engineering employment in the United States has grown more rapidly-at an annual growth rate of 4 percent-compared to the 1 percent annual growth rate for the U.S. workforce overall.
-In fact, the U.S. STEM workforce constitutes 23 percent of the total U.S. workforce and is comprised of more than 36 million people in diverse occupations that require STEM knowledge and expertise.
+Over the past decade, the U.S. science, technology, engineering, and mathematics (STEM) workforce grew both in number and in the percentage of the total U.S. workforce - from 22% to 24% between 2011 and 2021.
+In fact, in 2021, the U.S. STEM workforce comprised 36.8 million people in diverse occupations that require STEM knowledge and expertise, making up 24% of the total U.S. workforce.